MinecraftForge/Documentation/docs/utilities/oredictionary.md

 This value is used to indicate that the metadata of an `ItemStack` is not important.
 See below for an example of its use.

-As of MinecraftForge for 1.5, `WILDCARD_VALUE` is 32767.
-The javadoc encourages using `WILDCARD_VALUE` instead of hardcoding its expected value, in case it changes again.

 ## Using OreDictionary in Crafting Recipes

 Recipes that use the OreDictionary are created and registered much the same way as regular crafting recipes.
-The main difference is the use of a `String` to define the OreDictionary `ItemStack` to accept.
+The main difference is the use of an OreDictionary name instead of a specific `Item` or `ItemStack`.
+This allows any items with that OreDictionary name to be used in the recipe.

+!!! note
+    You can verify that an OreDictionary name will return a valid `ItemStack` by calling `OreDictionary.doesOreNameExist(String name)`.

 For example, the following code will register a shapeless recipe that combines a glass bottle, diamond, and lime dye to make a Bottle O' Enchanting: